 Figures: 10

-Supplement figures: 5
+Supplementary figures: 5

-Supplement tables: 3
+Supplementary tables: 3

 Keywords: CXCL10, pancreatic adenocarcinoma, tumor microenvironment, tumor immune infiltration, prognosis

 ABSTRACT

 Pancreatic adenocarcinoma (PAAD) is the 10th most common cancer worldwide and the outcomes for patients with the disease remain extremely poor.
 Precision biomarkers are urgently needed to increase the efficiency of early diagnosis and to improve the prognosis of patients.
 The tumor microenvironment (TME) and tumor immune infiltration are thought to impact the occurrence, progression and prognosis of PAAD.
 Novel biomarkers excavated originating from the TME and immune infiltration may be effective in predicting the prognosis of PAAD patients.
 In the current study, the ESTIMATE and CIBERSORT algorithms were applied to estimate the division of immune and stromal components, and the proportion of tumor-infiltrating immune cells in 182 PAAD cases downloaded from The Cancer Genome Atlas database.
 Intersection analyses of the Protein-Protein Interaction networks and Cox regression analysis identified the chemokine (CXC-motif) ligand 10 (CXCL10) as a predictive biomarker.
 We verified that CXCL10 in the TME negatively correlates with prognosis in PAAD and positively correlates with tumor cell differentiation.
 GSE62452 from the GEO database and cumulative survival analysis were performed to validate CXCL10 expression as an independent prognostic indicator.
 We also found that memory B cells, regulatory T cells and macrophages M0 and M1 were correlated with the expression of CXCL10 indicating that expression of CXCL10 influenced the immune activity of the TME.
 Our data suggest that CXCL10 is beneficial as a prognostic indicator in PAAD patients and highlights the potential for immune taregeted therapy in the treatment of PAAD.